ACCC Seeks to Curb Digital Platform Market Power, Facebook Hits Back

-- measures to support choice and quality of news and journalism, including news literacy online and measures to fund the production of news and journalism
+- Measures to support choice and quality of news and journalism, including news literacy online and measures to fund the production of news and journalism;

-- the creation of a digital platforms ombudsman
+- The creation of a digital platforms ombudsman;

-- monitoring of intermediary pricing
+- Monitoring of intermediary pricing; and

-- a general prohibition on "unfair practices" to be introduced to the ACL.
+- A general prohibition on "unfair practices" to be introduced to the ACL.